 Project idea and concept

-THe project aims to develop a system, that can treat water for a household.
+The project aims to develop a system, that can treat water for a household.
 We will publish a construction manual, that enables the distribution of the technology and empowers people to build the system on their own.
 The water gets treated thermally through solar energy and can thus replace boiling the water with scarce resources.
 The system’s design ensures that the output water always reaches a sufficient temperature, in case of a failure or insufficient sunshine the system will automatically stop dispensing water.

 Completed project phases

-As part of the project, a system was designed, modelled and tested that meets the desired requirements.
+As part of the project, a system was designed, modeled and tested that meets the desired requirements.
 With a total of three prototypes we tested various construction and manufacturing variants.
 Through thermal and microbiological tests the concept was validated.
 The technology of the system and backgrounds on the development process were published and are available at:

 We tried to give an overview of the system, as well as giving more detailed information on technical and biological aspects.
 If you’ve still got questions, please check our FAQs.